In today’s post I am going to be sharing my process for managing Fulfillment By Amazon (FBA) long term storage fees as

 Determining Which Items to Remove

 Most likely when it comes up to the day before long term storage fees, you will still have some items that you were not able to sell.
 That means it is time to figure if you should pay the long term storage fee or if you should have the item sent back to you.
-I generally go through this process as close as possible to the date of long term storage fees.
-Generally this is 1 or 2 days before the LTS fees will be charged.
+I go through this process 1 or 2 days before the LTS fees will be charged.

 The first step that I take in this process is determining what my costs are for having an item sent back to my location.
 I want to calculate the time it will take me or someone on my team to go through an item, store it for 3 to 4 months, the time to process it again to be sent back in, and the cost of inbound shipping & supplies to send it back in.
 This gives me a baseline to see what level of fee it makes sense to pay.
 To be clear I am only willing to pay the fee if I think the item has a chance to sell in the next 30 days.

 When there is a free removal promotion available, I typically will pay a LTS fee on any item where the fee is $1 or less.
 If there is not a free removal promotion available, I will typically pay the LTS fee on any item where the fee is $1.00 or less.
 Again this assumes that I think there’s a very good chance the item will sell in the next 30 days.